-Labaton Sucharow LLP (“Labaton Sucharow”) announces that on September 21, 2018, it filed a securities class action lawsuit on behalf of its client Plumbers and Steamfitters Local 60 Pension Trust (“UA Local 60”) against Nielsen Holdings plc (“Nielsen” or the “Company”) (NYSE: NLSN), and certain of its senior executives (collectively, “Defendants”).
-The action, which is captioned Plumbers and Steamfitters Local 60 Pension Trust v.
-Nielsen Holdings plc, No. 1:18-cv-06459 (N.D.
-Ill.), asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”), and U.S. Securities and Exchange Commission (“SEC”) Rule 10b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired Nielsen common stock between February 11, 2016 and July 25, 2018, inclusive (the “Class Period”).
+Labaton Sucharow LLP is lead counsel in a securities class action against Nielsen Holdings plc (“Nielsen” or the “Company”), and certain of its senior executives (collectively, “Defendants”).
+The action asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and SEC Rule 10b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired Nielsen common stock between February 11, 2016 and July 25, 2018, inclusive (the “Class Period”).